-Since its introduction last July, the stamp duty holiday exempts the first £500,000 of all property sales from stamp duty.
-The policy was introduced in July 2020 and has been widely praised for helping more people get onto the property ladder, and for its potential to help those considering renovating a house, who can reinvest the savings made into their project.
+Since its introduction last July, the stamp duty holiday has been widely praised for helping more people get onto the property ladder, and for its potential to help those considering renovating a house, who can reinvest the savings made into their project.
 Homeowners can save a maximum of £15,000 through the tax break.

 The huge influx of demand to make the most of the tax holiday has caused delays in the latter stages of the transaction process, and homebuyers have been advised that patience will be necessary as their end date nears.